Aliases for TAF1B Gene

 GeneCards Summary for TAF1B Gene

 TAF1B (TATA Box Binding Protein (TBP)-Associated Factor, RNA Polymerase I, B, 63kDa) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and RNA polymerase I CORE element sequence-specific DNA binding.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and GPCR Pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase I CORE element sequence-specific DNA binding.

 UniProtKB/Swiss-Prot for TAF1B Gene